rittermi/LordoftheMeanGirls/README.md

 **Instructions**
 To run the project, select "LordoftheMeanGirlstraining.ipynb" and run the files.
+You will need to upload the mgfotr.txt file available in this repository to the files on the lefthand side.
 When you reach the "Generate Text" step (#13), be sure to include a character from one of the films as a prefix and include at least 5000 words.
-The generation is most successful when using a _Lord of the Ring_'s character and Merry received the most mixing of any of the prefixes.
+The generation is most successful when using a _Lord of the Ring_'s character and Merry received the most mixing of scripts of any of the prefixes.

 **Sample Output:**